tclark/op-intermediate-app-dev/11-patterns-singleton/11-patterns-singeltons.md

 Again, if you might need more than one, don't use singletons.
 In fact, you should only use them when  it's really important to only create one instance.

-**Singeltons are thinly diguised globals.**
+**Singletons are thinly diguised globals.**

 The problem with globals is that they are these values flying around in your code that aren't well controlled.
 The same problem can arise with singeltons.
 However, with a singelon object you can use things like encapsualtion to excersice some control over how the object is used.

-**It's diffeicult to test code with singeltonss because you can't control their construction.**
+**It's difficult to test code with singletons because you can't control their construction.**

 This is a valid and important criticism.
-It's best to use singeltons in ways that are fairly simple and easy to test.
-When we do test with singletons, we need to be sure that we can reiably predict their states when testing.
+It's best to use singletons in ways that are fairly simple and easy to test.
+When we do test with singletons, we need to be sure that we can reliably predict their states when testing.

 ---

-### Singelton using modules
+### Singleton using modules

 The singleton implementations above are interesting as examples of how we can slove this problem, but the truth is that neither are examples of how I would implement a singleton in Python.
 There's a way that is simpler and that address some of the criticisms.

 Recently we looked at Python modules.
-Recall that we can import a module's contents into our namespaces easily, and also that a modfule's code is only excuted **one time** when it is first imported.
+Recall that we can import a module's contents into our namespaces easily, and also that a module's code is only executed **one time** when it is first imported.
 Subsequent imports used the cached result.
 We can exploit this to make a singleton

 File: *solomod.py*:
 ```